PDConSec/vsc-print/README.md

 ### Troubleshooting on first launch

+#### Nothing happens

 If you try to print and nothing happens, restart VS Code.
 If it still doesn't work, your system has a configuration or permission problem that won't let the browser launch.
 The default Firefox browser on Ubuntu gives trouble out of the box.
 Install Chromium and use that.
-If you don't want Chromium for your daily browser then install Chromium but leave Firefox as your default browser.
-Read the manual for details of how to use a specific browser for printing.
+Don't forget to make Chromium the default browser.
+If you don't want Chromium to be the default browser, leave Firefox as the default and read the manual for details of how to use a specific browser for printing and use Chromium to print.

+#### Browser launches but no page loads

+Your settings are interfering with the embedded webserver.
+Aggressively locked-down network settings can do this.
+It's probably permissions.
+Whoever interfered with networking permissions should troubleshoot this.

+#### Browser launches and shows an error message instead of a print-job

+Read the error.
+Generally it's some sort of permission denied on aggressively locked down systems.

 ## Classic user experience